raku-community-modules/Proc-Q/README.md

 alive, it gets another kill with `SIGSEGV`.

-**NOTE:** another batch of procs **won't get started** until all procs in the current batch complete so if you don't specify a `$:timeout`, a single hung proc will hold everyone up.
+**NOTE:** another batch of procs **won't get started** until all procs in the current batch complete so if you don't specify a `:$timeout`, a single hung proc will hold everyone up.

 ### `:$out`